-How to Teach Drama: Lesson Plans, Drama Games, Improvisation, and Monologues
+How to Teach Drama: Lesson Plans and Activities for the Classroom

 This article explores how to teach drama using several different, easy concepts.
 Gain confidence in your lessons when you use any one or a combination of these tools.
 A clear guide for how to use drama lesson plans, drama games, improvisation games, and monologues.